chanel-y/BSides-CodeQL101/queries/csharp/3 - DataFlow/README.md

 ### Defining our Source and Sink

 As a first step, we need to define our source and sink.
 In this case, our source will be "any hardcoded integer < 2048", and our sink will be "argument to RSA.Create()"

-Using the techniques from the previous parts, we can find our sink using the AST of the sample code file:

-TODO: add screenshot

 Our source is an IntLiteral type.
 If we go to this type's [page in the standard library](https://codeql.github.com/codeql-standard-libraries/csharp/semmle/code/csharp/exprs/Literal.qll/type.Literal$IntLiteral.html), we can see a getValue() predicate, which returns a string.
 Then, if we go to the string type's [page in the standard library](https://codeql.github.com/codeql-standard-libraries/csharp/type.string.html), we can see a toInt() predicate, which returns an int value for that string.